-Operational responsibility for monitoring the System of Quality Management: The Country Professional Practice Director is the individual assigned operational responsibility for monitoring the SQM.
+Operational responsibility for monitoring the System of Quality Management: The Cluster Professional Practice Director is the individual assigned operational responsibility for monitoring the SQM.
 This includes concurring with or proposing changes to the recommended System of Quality Management annual evaluation conclusion.
+A SQM Oversight Committee has been formed on a cluster level, chaired by the Cluster Professional Practice Director.
+The purpose of the SQM Oversight Committee is to oversee the monitoring processes and activities of the System of Quality Management.
+The SQM Oversight Committee includes the Cluster SQM Monitoring Leader, Country SQM Monitoring Delegates, Cluster Service Line Quality Leaders (Tax, Consulting and Strategy and Transactions), Cluster Assurance Quality Enablement Leader and Cluster Independence Leader.

-Effectiveness of System of Quality Management annual evaluation conclusion as of 30 June 2023 drive consistency in the execution of the EY Gibraltar System of Quality Management.
+Effectiveness of System of Quality Management annual evaluation conclusion as of 30 June 2023

-The Country Managing Partner, on behalf of EY Gibraltar, is required to evaluate the System of Quality Management on an annual basis, as of 30 June, and conclude on its effectiveness.
-The evaluation process is executed annually based on the Global SQM Annual Evaluation policy, which is an example of a global intellectual resource provided to
+The Country Managing Partner, on behalf of EY Slovenia, is required to evaluate the System of Quality Management on an annual basis, as of 30 June, and conclude on its effectiveness.
+The evaluation process is executed annually based on the

+Global SQM Annual Evaluation policy, which is an example of a global intellectual resource provided to drive consistency in the execution of the EY Slovenia System of Quality Management.

-This evaluation is based on whether EY Gibraltar's System of Quality Management provides reasonable assurance that:
+This evaluation is based on whether EY Slovenia's System of Quality Management provides reasonable assurance that:

-- EY Gibraltar and its personnel are fulfilling their responsibilities in accordance with professional standards and applicable legal and regulatory requirements, and engagements are being conducted in accordance with such standards and requirements; and - Reports being issued by the member firm and Partners in Charge (PICs) are appropriate in the circumstances.
+- EY Slovenia and its personnel are fulfilling their responsibilities in accordance with professional standards and applicable legal and regulatory requirements, and engagements are being conducted in accordance with such standards and requirements; and - Reports being issued by the member firm and Partners in Charge (PICs) are appropriate in the circumstances